 Stuttgart 21 will lead to more green space.
-The Schlossgarten park can be extended and additional green spaces will be created.
-Where there were once tracks, trees, shrubs and meadows will cover 20 hectares of land.
-This is an area as large as 30 football pitches.
-The rail project will also make it easier to protect the landscape.
-Green spaces on the outskirts of the city will be preserved.
-In many places, the new line will run directly alongside the motorway so that the landscape does not have to be cut in two again.
+The During the construction of the main station, every Schlossgarten park can be extended and additional effort is being made to protect Stuttgart's valuable green spaces will be created.
+Where there were mineral springs.
+This is made possible by compreonce tracks, trees, shrubs and meadows will cover hensive groundwater management.
+A system 20 hectares of land.
+This is an area as large as of pumps, pipes, treatment facilities, filters and 30 football pitches.
+The rail project will also make monitoring wells regulates the groundwater level. it easier to protect the landscape.
+Green spaces on The excavation must stay dry at all times.
+To this the outskirts of the city will be preserved.
+In many end, groundwater and rainwater are drained, places, the new line will run directly alongside the cleaned and then returned to the surrounding soil. motorway so that the landscape does not have to This method keeps pressure conditions in the soil be cut in two again.
 This means that the road and railway will be confined to one place.
-What's more, the numerous tunnel sections will prevent the landscape from being distorted by above-ground tracks.

-LOWER ENERGY REQUIREMENTS

-The new Stuttgart through station does not need any artificial heating and hardly any artificial light during the day.
-The new Rosenstein Quarter is designed to be climate-neutral.
+What's more, contamination of the mineral water.
+The valuable the numerous tunnel sections will prevent the landsprings remain unaffected by the construction.
+The scape from being distorted by above-ground tracks.
+LOWER ENERGY REQUIREMENTS The new Stuttgart through station does not need any artificial heating and hardly any artificial light during the day.
+Stuttgart Rosenstein is designed to be climate-neutral.
 It should produce more energy than it consumes.